-Companies House plays a major part in your business, so it's important to know what it does and how it could effect you.
-We've put together all of the essential information below:
+Companies House plays a major part in your business, so it's important to know what it does and how it could affect you.
+We've put together the essential information below.

 Companies House is a part of the Department for Business Innovation and Skills.

 Examine and store company information delivered under the Companies Act and related legislation.

 This means that, as well as registering your new business with Companies House after your company has been formed and whether you’re actively trading or not, you’ll also need to file:

 Any change to your registered address.

 Changes in the details of your Shareholders, Directors and Secretary.

 It’s a criminal offence to fail to file this information and can mean penalties for the officers (directors and secretaries) of the company as well as the possibility of having your company struck off the register and dissolved.